redReno/rpi-temp/README.md

-# rpi-temp
+# Raspberry thermometer project
-Small C application that uses a RPi and ds18b20 to measure the temperature.
-The temperature is in Celcius, with two digits.
+A collection of C programs used to measure the temperature and otherwise controlling a RPi3.
+They are made to be used in a NodeJS web server.

-# To run
+# rpi_temp
-cd temperature_sensor_c
-gcc -Wall -pthread -o rpi_temp.out thermostat.c -lpigpio -lrt sudo chown root:root rpi_temp.out
-sudo chmod 4755 rpi_temp.out

-./rpi-temp.out (this runs the program once, and can be repeated)

-There are two possible parameters (sequential): debug (1 or 0)
-  - 1 if you want explanatory logs.
-Default 0.
+Used to measure the temperature in degrees Celcius.

-led_controller (1 or 0)
+# led_controller
-  - 1 if you want to control a LED using SIGINT calls.
-Default 0.
-    The led should get its power from GPIO14.
+Used to make a LED lamp blink once.